 Social media is your friend in a weather-related cancellation and you can always post on Facebook to let guests know what’s happening, or even start a private Facebook group where you add all of your guests, and even vendors, with the details of the cancellation and the reschedule date and details.

 By this point, you’re likely frazzled and feel very overwhelmed.
 The most important part is that you are well and safe and that all your guests are well and safe.
-Stop, breath deeply and calmly, and focus on yourself and your partner and the fact that you are both together and can handle this situation as a couple.
+Stop, breathe deeply and calmly, and focus on yourself and your partner and the fact that you are both together and can handle this situation as a couple.
 Pray together, hold hands, hug, cry, laugh – all of these, and more, are perfectly acceptable responses to the situation.